 Study 2: Analysis of Network Depth and Value

-Social relationships and intra-organizational networking have repeatedly been shown to predict career success (e.g., Sparrowe, Liden, Wayne, & Kraimer, 2001).
+Those with richer social relationships and professional networks generally have more career success.
 However, building social networks may become difficult when STEM women enter into an area where they are judged, implicitly or explicitly, to be less competent outsiders.
 In addition, social networks become more difficult to manage when work-life balance becomes unmanageable.
-Thus, a key component to analyzing the success of UC LEAF entails assessing the social climate through real connections between people within UC.
+LEAF will assess the social climate through real connections between people within UC.

-Administrators will be asked to make predictions about reported network depth and value among men and women STEM scientists.
-Approximately 10 department heads, directors, and deans will be interviewed.
-Questions will inquire about their perceptions about women’s satisfaction with work, amount of supportive communication, and network equality between the genders.
+- Administrators will be asked to make predictions about reported network depth and value among men and women STEM scientists.
+Questions will inquire about their perceptions about women’s satisfaction with work, amount of support, and network equality.

 We hypothesize that men will likely have richer, deeper, and self-assessed more valuable support networks in the first year.
 However, women who participate in LEAF’s programs will close the gaps with their male peers over the course of the research program.
 Racial and ethnic minority women will be assessed as subgroups as well as with other STEM scientist women.
 We predict minority women will initially have greater discrepancies in network depth and value but will also become more similar to those of other women and men.